Notes on the Geography of Uganda: Kampala

 The idea survives to the extent of plantings between the traffic lanes, but parking has shifted from the median to the margins.

 In the last year of British rule, the Department of Lands and Surveys published its one and only edition of the Atlas of Uganda.
 A plate was dedicated to Kampala, and there we read that "the main street through the town is more than five miles long and is a dual carriageway for most of its length and as leases expire the early dukas [small, family-owned shops] are being replaced by fine modern buildings" (p.
 76).
 As for fine, this furniture store is about as close as the buildings come to architectural pretension.

 Mostly, the street is flanked by buildings like these.
 It's hard to imagine that the British considered them "fine," but the 1950s were a funny decade.

-Gradually, the height of these buildings rose.
+Gradually, the height of buildings along the street rose.

-Confidently modern, Airways House was built as the Uganda office of East African Airways, which operated from 1946 until 1977.
+Airways House was built as the Uganda office of East African Airways, which operated from 1946 until 1977.

 A few buildings qualify as high rises.